-Anyone wanting to study Mathematics Post 16 will need to have studied and gained at least a grade 4 at Mathematics GCSE; it is also a pre-requisite for university entrance.
+Anyone wanting to study Mathematics Post 16 will need to have studied and gained at least a grade 4 in Mathematics GCSE; it is also a pre-requisite for university entrance.
+Core Maths is also available, allowing students to study real world maths.

-- \Rightarrow Accountant

-- \Rightarrow Actuary

-- ⇒ Commodity Broker
+- ⇒ Accountant

 - ⇒ Data Analyst

+- ⇒ Game Designer

 - ⇒ Investment Banker

-- \Rightarrow Statistician
+- ⇒ Statistician

+- ⇒ YouTuber